Frequently Asked Questions

 What is the deadline for applications?

-Completed applications (completed online application form, signed Memorandum of Agreement, two letters of recommendation and organization brochure) must be submitted through our online platform at https://contactequitas.force.com no later than November 20, 2017.
+Completed applications (including completed online application form, signed Memorandum of Agreement, two letters of recommendation, organization brochure and passport ID page) must be submitted through our online platform no later than November 20, 2018.

 Profiles of Candidates

 May I apply if I am a volunteer with an organization but not actively employed?